vicki-c/collaboration-guides/readme.md

 ## What to do if I need help
 If you need something, keep in mind that others have a job to do as well.
 Before reaching out, ask yourself:
-- has this been asked before?
+- Has this been asked before?
-- Start by searching in github, email, or dropbox documentation, slack history - invest at least 2 minutes in each.
+- Start by searching in Slack (e.g. #infrahelpknowledgebase), email, JIRA, or [engdocs][engdocs] - invest at least 2 minutes in each.
 - Is this information for me only, or could other people benefit from it? (to determine if private message, or public forum like gh, etc)
 - Is this information sensitive?
     - i.e. keys, passwords, customer personal information